rmy17/bioinf-struct/threshold.md

 `pixel = ( pixel > ((min+max)/2) ? object : background`

-Mean, Median, MidGrey : To find the local threshold the intensity values of the local neighborhood of each can be statistically examined.
+Mean, Median, MidGrey : To find the local threshold the intensity values of the local neighborhood of each pixel can be statistically examined.
 The statistics which is more appropriate, depends largely on the input image.
-So the choice must be between these three values in function of the input image.
-The size of the neighborhood has to be large enough to cover sufficient foreground and background pixels, otherwise the chosen threshold is not good.
-However, choosing a large regions can violate the the assumption of approximately uniform illumination.
+So a choice can be made between the mean, the median and the "midgrey" (average of the maximum grey intensity and the minimum grey intensity) in function of the input image.
+The size of the neighborhood has to be large enough to cover sufficient foreground and background pixels, otherwise the chosen threshold is not good enough.
+However, choosing a large region can violate the the assumption of approximately uniform illumination.

 `pixel = ( pixel > mean - c ) ? object : background`